-BP-1227 Handover

-The picture that started it all.
+BP-1227 Handover, the picture that started it all.
 Nandor Schuminszky found this Hungarian press photo from 1971, with the caption that it depicted the handover of an American Apollo capsule from the Soviet Union to the USA on September 8, 1970 in Murmansk.

-Photo Credit: Nandor Schuminszky
+Photo by Nandor Schuminszky.

-Lost USCG Link to the Apollo Mission Continued While in the Kara Sea, there was an incident where the ship was bumped in the early morning hours by 'Vladimir', the Soviet icebreaker that still shadowed them.
-Stronski remembers, "I was on the bow at that moment and general quarters was sounded.
+While in the Kara Sea, there was an incident where the ship was bumped in the early morning hours by 'Vladimir', the Soviet icebreaker that still shadowed them.
+Stronski remembers: "I was on the bow at that moment and general quarters was sounded.
 The next day, our choppers flew over their ship and drop some bags of garbage on their bridge-- payback time.
-"The crew ignored the provocation and continued on their planned cruise.
-Following visits to Tromso and Oslo, Norway and Copenhagen, Denmark, the SOUTHWIND docked at Portsmouth, England, where the capsule may have been unloaded and turned over to the Royal Navy.
+The crew ignored the provocation and continued on their planned cruise".
+Following visits to Tromso and Oslo, Norway and Copenhagen, Denmark, the Southwind docked at Portsmouth, England, where the capsule may have been unloaded and turned over to the Royal Navy.
 It then proceeded to Nova Scotia before finally returning to its home port in Maryland.
 Following the completion of the Apollo program, BP-1227 was returned to NASA and then handed over to the National Air and Space Museum.
 It was finally loaned for one hundred years to the city of Grand Rapids, Michigan, to serve as a US bicentennial time capsule.
 It is currently on display in Grand Rapids, and not to be opened until 2076.
-The circumstances of the loss of the capsule are still not clear.
+Currently, the circumstances of the loss of the capsule are still not clear.
 It is not known whether the Soviet 'fishing vessel' was in fact a spy trawler and if the capsule was taken as part of an intelligence operation.
 If so, little of value could be obtained from the boilerplate.
 While the parachute compartments and recovery aids at the top of the boilerplate were probably representative of flight hardware, the rest of the capsule was built of sheet metal with a fiberglass representation of the heat shield.
 However US intelligence agencies had made Herculean attempts to make detailed examination of similar mock-ups or stripped versions of Soviet spacecraft so this possibility cannot be dismissed.
 The story remained obscure and unknown for 32 years until a Hungarian space archivist came across a picture of the event in his archives..."

-Left: BP-1227 Loaded Apollo BP-1227 is lifted from the pier at Murmansk onto the USCG Southwind, September 8, 1970.
+Apollo BP-1227 is lifted from the pier at Murmansk onto the CGC SOUTHWIND, September 8, 1970.
 From the ship's cruise book.
+Photo by Mike Malone.

-Photo: Mike Malone Right: BP-1227 Today BP-1227 Today, a time capsule not to be opened until 2076, at Grand Rapids, Michigan, USA.
-Photo: Mark Wade
+BP-1227 today, a time capsule not to be opened until 2076, at Grand Rapids, Michigan, USA.
+Photo by Mark Wade.